InsertKoinIO/koin-annotations/docs/reference/koin-annotations/start.md

 class MyPresenter(@Provided val provided : MyProvidedComponent)
 ```

 ### Disabling Default Module (since 1.3.0)

-By default, the Koin compiler detect any definition not bound to a module and put it in a "default module", a Koin module generated at the root of your project.
-You can disable the use and generation of default module with the following option:
+By default, the Koin compiler detects any definition not bound to a module and puts it in a "default module", a Koin module generated at the root of your project.
+You can disable the use and generation of the default module with the following option:

 ```groovy
 // in build.gradle or build.gradle.kts